Sarah Davies (weightlifter)

 Sarah Davies (born 19 August 1992) is a British weightlifter, competing in the 64 kg and 69 kg categories internationally and representing England and Great Britain at international competitions.
+She is a Commonwealth Games champion at 71 kg from 2022, and a double European Champion at 64 kg from 2025, and 63 kg in 2026.
 She won the silver medal in the women's 71 kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan.

 Beauty pageantry

 Before her weightlifting career, Davies was active in beauty pageantry, winning the Miss Leeds title.

 Weightlifting career

 She has competed at five world championships and five European Senior Championships.
 She was the first British person to win the European u23 Championships in 2015.
 She competed in the 2014 and 2018 Commonwealth Games representing England and won the silver medal at the 2018 Games.
 Davies started weightlifting in September 2011 and made her international debut after just two and a half years of training in the sport.